TravelSizedLions/kleptool-package-manager/README.md

 Unlike our first two case studies, JavaScript has difficulties on the opposite end of the dependency resolution problem.
 Rather than having little to no support, JS/TS is *over-supported,* to the point of fragmentation in the language's community.
 While most developers still source packages from the global NPM registry, the space has exploded with complexity, project bloat, poor quality packages, vulnerabilities, and competing standards, as the language itself has fragmented into multiple language specifications--all for a language which at its root was never intended for what it's become used for today.

-With a decades-long schism in package management systems for javascript, new tools such as yarn, deno, bun, pnpm, and others continue to re-solve the same core problems, and each have their distinct downsides.
+With a decades-long schism in package management systems for JavaScript, new tools such as yarn, deno, bun, pnpm, and others continue to re-solve the same core problems, and each have their distinct downsides.
 (TODO -- give examples)

 #### Case Study #4: Python and Virtual Environments

+Python is the single most popular language in the world, and its tactics for dependency management and module importing are perhaps the most broken and convention-defying possible.

+By default, Python searches for packages on the system globally, so individual projects may incidentally be relying on a system-wide package.
+This creates multiple problems:

+- No guarantees that your project is properly isolated and reproducible
+- Versions for dependencies may clash from project to project

+The Python community's solution to this is *virtual environments*, or sandboxing individual projects by emulating a global install context.

+Instead of gathering, installing, and labeling dependencies as project-specific within the root project folder, a virtual environment outside the project is defined in a shared folder of other python environments, and then packages are installed there.

+To use an analogy, think of organization for house projects and chores.
+Most languages set up your project’s needs right inside your house alongside where the actual work is being done.
+The sponges are by the sink, the tools for yardwork are in the shed out back, the plunger is in the bathroom, the laundry soap is by the laundry machines, and the baking supplies are in the fridge and pantry, with the mixing bowl and oven.
+Everything you need for the work is local to the place where the work is happening.

+Python, on the other hand, hands you a key to a massive building outside of your home.
+Each time you need to do a project, you have to build a room in that building, put the supplies you need for that project in that room, and then temporarily bring the supplies home with you to do the work.
+It's so isolated that it isolates the dependencies from the project itself, which feels inside-out.

 #### Case Study #5: Rust and Recursive Manifest Definitions